Photo by F. Muhammad from Pixabay

-As most of us know, when it comes to self-sufficiency, the more that you can do for yourself often saves time and money.
-This is especially true when it comes to maintaining your property's equipment and machinery.
-The tractor, being a heavily used piece of machinery, is a great place to start realizing basic tractor maintenance yourself.
-This post is not intended to be all inclusive in its coverage of basic tractor maintenance.
-It merely attempts to point out some of the primary areas of consideration for maintaining your tractor.
+When it comes to self-sufficiency, the more you can do for yourself, the more money you’ll save.
+This is especially true for maintaining your property’s equipment and machinery.
+Because the tractor is a heavily used piece of machinery, it’s a great place to start realizing basic tractor maintenance yourself.
+This post is not intended to be all-inclusive in its coverage of basic tractor maintenance; it merely attempts to point out some of the primary areas of consideration for maintaining your tractor.

-The Fuel.
-When the tractor's been stored for over a few months, it is a good idea to replace its old fuel with new.
-New fuel ensures a quality grade of fuel, without water build-up.
-Water build-up often results from condensation.
-This water build-up can accumulate and be distributed through the fuel lines.
+The fuel.
+When the tractor’s been stored for more thana few months, it is a good idea to replace its old fuel with new.
+New fuel ensures a quality grade of fuel, without water buildup.
+Water buildup often results from condensation.
+This water buildup can accumulate and be distributed through the fuel lines.
 Water in the fuel lines can then be introduced into the engine, compromising the engine or its performance.

-The Oil.
-The tractor's oil should be changed regularly, usually at 100 hour intervals, after a heavy use period or in particularly dusty operating conditions.
-Check the manufacturer's maintenance manual for the specific type of engine oil to be used.
+The oil.
+The tractor’s oil should be changed regularly, usually at 100-hour intervals, after a period of heavy use, or in particularly dusty operating conditions.
+Check the manufacturer’s maintenance manual for the specific type of engine oil to be used.

-Changing the Oil.
-To change the oil, make sure that the tractor is securely parked and free of movement.
-Place a large oil drip pan beneath the tractor's oil reservoir.
+Changing the oil.
+To change the oil, make sure the tractor is securely parked and free of movement.
+Place a large oil drip pan beneath the tractor’s oil reservoir.
 Remove the plug screw.
 Allow the old oil to drain down into the drip pan.
 After the oil chamber has fully drained, replace and check the security of the plug screw.
-Open the oil refill cap, insert a funnel down into the oil chamber and refill with the recommended amount of new oil into the tractor.
+Open the oil refill cap, insert a funnel down into the oil chamber, and refill with the recommended amount of new oil.

-Fuel Filter.
-Since the tractor has been refilled with clean oil and maintenance is being accomplished, it makes sense to change the engine oil and oil filters simultaneously.
-Changing or cleaning the filters prevents any old dirt, dust and debris from being introduced into the new oil /or the engine.
-You may be able to wash and clean the filters yourself if they are not too dirty or deteriorated.
+Fuel filter.
+Since the tractor has been refilled with clean oil and maintenance is underway, it makes sense to change the engine oil and oil filters simultaneously.
+Changing or cleaning the filters prevents any old dirt, dust, and debris from being introduced into the new oil or the engine.
+You may be able to wash and clean the filters yourself if they’re not too dirty or deteriorated.

 Tires.
-Check the tires' overall integrity, making sure that they are not split, worn or cracked.
-Check that tires' tred depth and air pressure is adequate for proper performance.
+Check the tires’ overall integrity, making sure that they’re not split, worn, or cracked.
+Check that the tires’ tread depth and air pressure is adequate for proper performance.
 If you find the tires are in poor condition, consider getting one or more good replacements.

 Brakes.
 Follow these instructions for replacing tractor brakes.